Underwood-Inc/strixun-stream-suite/serverless/url-shortener/README.md

 ## Notes

-- The standalone HTML uses the shared OTP Svelte component for authentication
+- The Svelte app uses the shared OTP login component from `@shared-components/otp-login`
 - All API responses are encrypted when authenticated
 - Custom URL codes must be 3-20 characters (letters, numbers, hyphens, underscores)
 - URLs are stored in Cloudflare KV for fast lookups